Austin ISD completes TEA Agreed Order, released from state oversight

 (El español está disponible abajo)

 On Sept.
-25, Austin ISD received a final, negotiated proposal (“agreed order”) from TEA, which the board will consider at their Sept.
-26 special board voting meeting.
+25, 2023, Austin ISD received a final, negotiated proposal (“agreed order”) from TEA, which the board considered at their Sept.
+26, 2023 special board voting meeting.

 For the past few years, Austin ISD has not been able to meet deadlines for evaluating students who may need special education services.
 That has led to a significant number of students waiting for an evaluation and in many cases, a delay in receiving needed services.
 In response to complaints, TEA began an investigation, and the District has been working closely with TEA for more than a year to address this issue.